harrycresswell/harry/content/writing/page-site-params.md

 {{ end }}
 ```

-Notice there are now two `.Title` variables in my *index.html* template.
+Notice I’m using the `.Title` method twice in my *index.html* template.
 The one found in the `<header>` returns the value of *title*, found in my *content/_index.md* file.
 However, the one found inside the Range logic returns the title of each Page in the `.Pages` object.

 So, why is that?